cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C6_JavaScript-Essential-Concepts_JavaScript/Class/NOTES.md

 | _./hoisting.js_ |

 - [ ] **Walkthrough Demo 1**
-  - Delare a variable using `let` without assignment
+  - Declare a variable using `let` without assignment
-  - Create a functiont that redeclares and initializes a variable with the same name and print that to the console
+  - Create a function that redeclares and initializes a variable with the same name and print that to the console
   - Call the function and print the variable value after calling and compare your results

 ```jsx